RobDWaller/robdwaller.github.io/_posts/2018-02-01-three-tips-tech-team-management.md

 }
 ```

 On a personal level I would agree with these developers.
-However as a manager you need to focus on what is really bad, your line in the sand cannot be type hinting.
-Of course you should encourage your team to type hint, but nobody in any other team is going to give a damn about it.
+However as a manager you need to focus on what is really bad, your lines in the sand cannot include type hinting.
+Of course you should encourage your team to type hint, but nobody in any other department is going to give a damn about it.
 Your lines in the sand need to be realistic and understandable to non-technical people.

 So focus on things like security, don't allow people to use PHPMyAdmin or WebMin; Demand that there is always time to QA and test before release; That the budget and timeline matches what can realistically be delivered.
-Do not throw a strop about not having enough time to type hint every part of your codebase.
-Things like type hinting are principles to be followed they are not though 'lines in the sand'.

-Compromise on the tech you wish to use too.
-Aim to incrementally improve the tech you use, don't try a big bang approach as people may not be able to cope with the change and budgets may not be available.
-As an example, the best way to complete a project may be to use Symfony, an API and Vue JS.
-Budgets may only allow for you to pick two of the listed tecnologies.
-You may even have to use WordPress...

-The point here is tgat on a project by project basis you may not always get to use the tech you want to.
-If though you always add something new into each project you do eventually you'll end up using the best tech available.
-People outside of your team won't notice
+As a manager you will have to compromise in many areas.
+The important point though is to learn to navigate a path between beligerence and

 ### Keep Coding

-There is no reason why when you become a manager that you stop coding or learning about code.
+There is no reason why as a manager that you stop coding or learning about code.
 I very rarely now code at work.
 However, I continue to work on some personal projects and regularly attend technical conferences and meetups.
 It's important to keep your toe in the water and there is no reason you shouldn't.

-So maybe get involved in an open source project, or write and maintain your own library.
-Continuing to code will help you stay in touch with what your team members are doing and what is happening in the wider technical space which can only help you as a manager.
+Get involved in an open source project, or write and maintain your own library.
+Continuing to code will help you stay in touch with what your team members are doing; what is happening in the wider technical space; and maintain your passion for the subject.
+Overall this can only help you as a manager, so keep coding.

 There is of course a great deal more to say on this subject, but the above I hope is a good start.